Falls Prevention Awareness Day

 Download a printable poster here.

-This week is National Fall Prevention Awareness Week, and AliMed wants to help spread the word to promote awareness on how to help prevent and reduce falls among older adults.
+September 22, 2018, is Falls Prevention Awareness Day, and AliMed wants to help spread the word to promote awareness on how to help prevent and reduce falls among older adults.

 Facts: Older Adults Fall in the US1